 And while Antarctica is a harsh frozen place during its winter, it really isn’t all that cold during its summer.

 Between November and March, the Antarctic Peninsula (the area most visitors explore) averages about 20 F (-6 C).
-Mild enough that you can even go for a quick polar dip :-).
+It’s mild enough that you can even go for a quick polar dip.

 November and December is when you see penguins mating.
 And there’s more snow covering the ground.
 Go early enough in the season (i.e., November), and you can add cross-country skiing to the list of things to do in Antarctica.

 Penguin chicks start to hatch in January.
 Later in the season (February and March), you see lots of comical penguin nurseries.
 The weather is warmer, and a lot of the snow has turned to slush.

 Pssst!
 Save this article for later on Pinterest!